-Ivy Tech Community College has recently launched its new Precision Agriculture Equipment Technology program at its Terre Haute, IN campus.
-We need your help to ensure the long-term success of this program, and by a greater extent, the successful future of the agriculture industry.
+Ivy Tech Community College has recently launched its new Precision Agriculture Equipment Technology program at the Terre Haute, IN campus.
+We need your help to ensure the long-term success of this program, and by a greater extent, the successful reached future of the agriculture industry.

 The Final Forty